 Nemexus contains a library of ancient lore.
 These are not your normal books or rune-carved stones.
 Ingu'lumin's "writings", what would become called psychic imprints, are laid out with psychic energy.

 Ingu'lumin's psychic imprints is scattered across a mammoth edifice covering six square miles.
-Some imprints are only reachable by flight, their locations among rotating rings of elemental earth motes.
-These psychic imprints are not orderly like a book, instead the next in the series lies somewhere else.
+Some imprints are only reachable by flight, their locations among rotating earth mote rings.
+Nemexus, a thing of entropy, did not leave an orderly path, with imprints scattered about as if in the Sea of Entropy.
 Perhaps the worst of all is that they are always shifting places.
 Learning anything at Nemexus is truly a time-consuming endeavor.
 It is also a dangerous one.
 The hazards of the area are not limited to the air elementals.
-There are magical constructs left from the time when the place was controlled by the Lith-Crillion.
+There are magical constructs left from the time the place was controlled by the Lith-Crillion.
 The Lith-Crillion came into ownership of this place in the Maziggandîm Conflict (348 LE - 355 LE).
-Like the previous owners, the Tarband-Khâl, the Lith-Crillion sought Ingu'lumin's library.
+Like the previous owners, the Tarband-Khâl, the victors of this conflict wanted Ingu'lumin's library.

 After their capture of Nemexus, the Lith-Crillion of Sâlo Tânê 12 found carefully hidden chambers.
 These required someone to have a deep understanding of arcane energy just to see them.
 These secret rooms were like unmovable portable holes, recesses in the Web of Magic.
 These and other findings at Nemexus led to the revival of the lost art of Webweaving.